-Last September, Tucker Carlson from Fox News discussing immigration from nonwhite countries would lead to a “great replacement” of white Americans, an opinion praised by white nationalists, was one of the several examples cited by the Alabama-based law center.
+Last September, Tucker Carlson from Fox News discussed immigration from nonwhite countries would lead to a “great replacement” of white Americans, an opinion praised by white nationalists.
+It was one of the several examples cited by the Alabama-based law center.

 Right after the Capitol attack, white nationalist groups like the Active Proud Boys, which has more than three dozen members charged in relation to their role in the Capitol attack, “did lay low,” Susan Corke, SPLC’s Intelligence Project director.
 But this “moment of hope quickly extinguished when I didn’t see more mainstream Republicans condemn these groups.”